Who should I contact if I have questions?

 When will the kits be available?

-Habitat kits will be available for pickup in October.
-You will be provided with habitat kit pick up days and locations if/when your Project Proposal is selected for participation.
+Habitat kits will be available for pickup in September or October.
+You will be provided with habitat kit pick up days and location if/when your Project Proposal is selected for participation.

 Can I have the kit delivered to me?

 Kit delivery is not available.
-You must pick up your kit from our kit distribution locations in October.
+You must pick up your kit from our kit distribution location in the fall.

 How did you decide what plants to include in the kits?

-The plant species included in these kits are all native to Oregon and have been determined based on climate adaptiveness, regional and site suitability and pollinator attractiveness.
-All kits include monarch host plants, milkweed and nectar plants used by adult monarchs.
-The SW Oregon Wildflower Kit was specifically designed to provide a wide variety of monarch nectar and host plants.
+The plant species included in these kits are all native to the eligible Oregon regions and have been determined based on climate adaptiveness, regional and site suitability and pollinator attractiveness.
+Most kits include monarch host plants (milkweed) and nectar plants used by adult monarchs.
+The kits are designed to provide a wide variety of monarch nectar and host plants.
 These plants were chosen based on monarch nectaring observations.
 Visitation data provides good general guidance on which plants are preferred by monarchs.

 I would like to create a pollinator garden at a school (or other public place).
 Which kit type should I choose?